will-rice-dev/pacman-ec/README.md

 ./run.sh optional_config
 ```
 Note that running without a config implies the use of a default configuration file "default.cfg" and NOT the use of hardcoded values in your code.

+#################################
+# Configuration File Explanation #
+#################################

+runType: (Required) String that can either be "GA" or "Random".
+Represents the type of algorithm used.

+mu: (Required) Integer that represents the size of the starting population and the population that survives each generation.\
+lambda: (Required) Integer that represents the number of offspring created from mu sized population.
+Should be greater than or equal to mu since parents cannot survive to the next generation.

+pillDensity: (Required) An integer or float containing the percent probability that each blank space will produce a pill.
+For example, if pillDensity=50, then approximately 50% of blank spaces on the board will be given pills.\
+fruitSpawnProb: (Required) An integer or float containing the percent probability that at the start of each turn a fruit will appear.
+Fruit will only appear if there are open blank spaces and if there are no existing fruit on the map.\
+fruitScore: (Required) An integer representing how much the game score will increase given that PacMan eats a fruit.\
+timeMult: (Required) An integer representing how many times the area of the map gets multiplied by to represent time.

+parentSelect: (Required) String that can either be "Over-Selection" or "Fitness Proportional".
+Represents the method for selecting parents.\
+survivalSelect: (Required) String that can either be "Truncation" or "k-Tournament".
+Represents the method for selecting survivors to next generation.\
+survivalTournyK: (Optional) Integer that is only used if survivalSelect is "k-Tournament".
+It is Required if this is the case.
+Represents the size of the of k for the tournaments determining survival.

+numOfRuns: (Required) An integer representing the number of times that a single run happens.\
+numOfFitnessEvals: (Required) An integer representing the number of fitness evaluations that each run gets.\
+givenRandomSeed: (Optional) An integer that, if present, will be used as the random seed.
+If not present, then time in microseconds gets used instead.

+dMax: (Required) Integer representing the maximum depth that a tree can be upon initialization.\
+parsimony: (Required) Integer representing the coefficient of the parsimony punishment.

+fruitConst: (Required) An integer representing what will be used for map value F instead of a manhattan distance if there is no fruit on the board.

+logPath: (Required) A string representing where the log file will be output.\
+worldPath: (Required) A string representing where the world file will be output.\
+solPath: (Required) A string representing where the solution file will be output.